dseeni/TechArtDemos/README.md

 -----------------------------------------------------------------------
 **Line Plane Solver (4,3):**
 ```
-A common topological when a cylinder whose top face is an N-gon is chamfered
+A common topological case when a cylinder whose top face is an N-gon is
-or when you chamfer the top face of a cube.
+chamfered or when you chamfer the top face of a cube.
 ```
 ![](./DemoExamples/UnChamfer43.gif)